 Morfa Bychan is a small beach situated between Ragwen and Gilman points, west of Pendine.
 The shore is mostly sand backed by a large pebble bank in a steep-sided limestone valley.
 It's generally safe for swimming at high tide, but swimmers should keep to the centre of the bay.
-Behind the pebble bank an area of grass could be useful for picnics etc. There are some concrete relics of WW2 here.
+There are some concrete relics of WW2 rehearsals here.

 There are four ways to get here:

 1. Walk from Pendine along the shore at low tide.

 2. Take the coastal path from Pendine which involves a long steep ascent and descent.